AdaCore/spark2014/docs/lrm/source/packages.rst

 we are only talking about generating additional verification conditions;
 we are not talking about any changes in a program's behavior at run-time.]

+[TBD: Further non-normative wording is needed for the following rules to identify cases in which these new verification conditions are always trivially satisfied.
+In implementation terms, these correspond to cases where there is no need to invoke the prover(s).
+For example, the verfification condition corresponding to the runtime check on return from a "boundary" subprogram that an in-mode parameter satisifies its invariant is trivially satisfied because of the rule that a type invariant expression shall not have a variable input.]

 .. _tu-type_invariants-03:

 3. Invariant checking is extended to include in-mode parameters of